barcradio/ultra-tracker/README.md

 ### Configure development environment

 1. Install pnpm
-   pnpm is the package manager used [pnpm website](https://pnpm.io/installation).
-It is a drop-in replacement for 'npm'.
+   pnpm is the package manager utilized.
+It is a drop-in replacement for 'npm'. [pnpm website](https://pnpm.io/installation).
    ```bash
      # For Windows from the powershell
      iwr https://get.pnpm.io/install.ps1 -useb | iex